chef/chef-web-docs/chef_master/source/workstation_setup.rst

 Starter Kit
 -----------------------------------------------------
 If you have access to Chef Infra Server through Automate or Chef Manage, you can download the starter kit.
 The starter kit will create the necessary configuration files: the ``.chef`` directory, ``config.rb``, ``ORGANIZATION-validator.pem``, and ``USER.pem``.
-Simply download the starter kit and then move it to the desired location on your ChefDK machine.
+Simply download the starter kit and then move it to the desired location on your Chef Workstation machine.

 Configure the Chef Repository
 =====================================================